muarshad01/Quran_Progress/14_surah_ibrahim.md

 ***

-* 45–48: Proof from Past Nations & Promise of Judgment
+### 45–48: Proof from Past Nations & Promise of Judgment
+* the earth will be changed into a different earth and the heavens as well

 ***

 ### 49–52: Final Scene & Conclusion